 We rely on a combination of patents, trade secrets and trademarks to protect certain of the proprietary aspects of our business and technology.
 We hold approximately 45 U.S. registered trademarks (including the trademarks WESTERN®, FISHER®, DEJANA®, SNOWEX®, TURFEX®, SWEEPEX®, HENDERSON® and BRINEXTREME®) 13 Canadian registered trademarks, 5 European trademarks, 7 Chinese trademarks, 48 U.S. issued patents, and 6 Canadian patents.
-Although we work diligently to protect our intellectual property rights, monitoring the unauthorized use of our intellectual property rights, a court may determine that our intellectual property rights may not be valid or enforceable.
+Although we work diligently to protect our intellectual property rights, monitoring the unauthorized use of our intellectual property is difficult, and the steps we have taken may not prevent unauthorized use by others.
+In addition, in the event a third party challenges the validity of our intellectual property rights, a court may determine that our intellectual property rights may not be valid or enforceable.
 An adverse determination with respect to our intellectual property rights may harm our business prospects and reputation.
 Third parties may design around our patents or may independently develop technology similar to our trade secrets.
-The failure to adequately build, maintain and enforce our intellectual property rights are vulnerable, previously undiscovered intellectual property could be used to invalidate our rights.
+The failure to adequately build, maintain and enforce our intellectual property portfolio could impair the strength of our technology and our brands, and harm our competitive position.
+Although we have no reason to believe that our intellectual property rights are vulnerable, previously undiscovered intellectual property could be used to invalidate our rights.